 An explainer video is a powerful marketing tool, summing up the advantages of your product or service in a short, entertaining format.
 One of the most important steps of explainer video production (and arguably one of the trickiest) is to write a great script.
 According to Kissmetrics, "A well written script is the key to a successful explainer video.
-It’s the foundation upon which everything else is built".
+It’s the foundation upon which everything else is built."

-While hiring outside help to write your video's script for you is an option, if you are choosing to go it alone, be sure and follow these 5 steps to writing the perfect explainer video script:
+While hiring outside help to write your video's script for you is an option, if you are choosing to go at it alone, be sure and follow these 5 steps to writing the perfect explainer video script:

 Step #1: Develop a Vision

 Before you actually start typing out a script for your explainer video, you need to have a basic vision in mind.
 Will you be producing an animated explainer video, or will your video be shot in live action?
 What tone are you aiming for?
 Is it light and humorous, deep and inspiring, or strictly professional?
 Answering questions such as these will help you start to flesh out your video and make writing the script much simpler.

 Step #2: Highlight Your Top Three Selling Points and Focus on Them

 Good things come in threes.
 In the case of explainer videos, focusing on your three best selling points and writing the script around them is a good way to ensure you are able to drive home the advantages of your product or service without boring your audience with too much details.
 You definitely want to take the chance to highlight the features of your business, but long lists of advantages spouted off one right after the other have been shown to be ineffective.
 Instead, narrow it down to your best three selling points and build your script around those.